S. P. Somtow: Television animation

-SEA Award speech
+Politics and the 2006 SEA Awards speech

-When Nobel Prize laureate Wole Soyinka withdrew as keynote speaker at the 2006 S.E.A.
-Write Awards ceremony in protest of the ouster of the elected government of Thaksin Shinawatra, Somtow, a critic of Thaksin, replaced Soyinka as keynote speaker.
+When Nobel Prize laureate Wole Soyinka withdrew as keynote speaker at the 2006 SEA Write Awards ceremony in protest of the 2006 Thailand coup that ousted the elected government of Thaksin Shinawatra, Somtow, a critic of Thaksin, replaced Soyinka as keynote speaker.
 In his speech, Somtow berated Soyinka for boycotting the awards and claimed that in 50 years, he had never felt more free.
 Soon afterward, Somtow's opera Ayodhya was censored by state officials under the junta, who claimed that the on-stage death of the demon-king, Thotsakan, would constitute a "bad omen" for the military junta.
-Somtow agreed to modify the scene and was forced to sign a document giving officials the right to "immediately shut down the opera in mid-performance if, in their sole opinion, a breach of 'tradition' occurs."
+Somtow agreed to modify the scene and was forced to sign a document giving officials the right to "immediately shut down the opera in mid-performance if, in their sole opinion, a breach of 'tradition' occurs".

-Somtow has been critical of all sides in the political disputes following the 2006 Thailand coup.
-Although he was a critic of the populist government of Thaksin, Somtow stated that, "The righteous indignation of Thaksin's opposition, however, went beyond the pale when they started to say that the poor shouldn't vote because they're too stupid."
-Somtow praised a speech by Democrat Prime Minister Abhisit Vejjajiva for being, "so balanced, so reasonable, so intelligent, and so well thought through,..."
+Somtow has since been critical of all sides in the political disputes following the coup.
+Although he was a critic of the populist government of Thaksin, Somtow stated in 2019: "The righteous indignation of Thaksin's opposition, however, went beyond the pale when they started to say that the poor shouldn't vote because they're too stupid."
+Somtow praised a speech by Democrat Prime Minister Abhisit Vejjajiva for being "so balanced, so reasonable, so intelligent, and so well thought through".

 Awards and honors

-Somtow won the World Fantasy Award for best novella in 2002 for The Bird Catcher, and has been nominated four other times.
-He has won the International Horror Guild Award, the John W. Campbell Award in 1981, the Locus Award for Best First Novel (1982, for Starship & Haiku), the HOMer Award, the American Horror Award and numerous other awards.
-He has been nominated for two Hugos and five Bram Stoker Awards.
-In 2008, he became one of the first recipients of the newly created Silpathorn Kittikhun Award, awarded by Thailand's Culture Ministry.
-The Silpathorn Kittikhun Award has been viewed as an alternative to the more "staid, traditional National Artist Awards."
+As writer, Somtow won the John W. Campbell Award (Best New Writers) in 1981 for "Sunsteps", the Locus Award (Best First Novel) in 1982 for Starship & Haiku; the International Horror Guild Award (Long Fiction) in 1996 for Brimstone and Salt; the World Fantasy Award (Best Novella) in 2002 for The Bird Catcher, and has been nominated four other times; the HOMer Award; the American Horror Award; and several other awards.
+He has been nominated for two Hugos and five Bram Stokers.

+In 2008, he became one of the first recipients of the newly created Silpathorn Kittikhun Award, awarded by Thailand's Ministry of Culture, for his combined literary and theatrical work and it profile within Thailand and internationally.
+This award has been viewed as an alternative to the more "staid, traditional National Artist Awards".
 In December 2011, Thai newspaper The Nation selected him as one of the 40 most internationally acclaimed Thais.

-In 2013 he was awarded the "Golden W" by the International Wagner Society for ten years of service in presenting the music of Wagner in the region.
-In 2022 he won the Best Actor award at the first season of Casablanca Film Factory Awards for his performance in the film The Maestro directed by Paul Spurrier.
+In the theatrical realm more specifically, Somtow was awarded the 2013 Golden W award by the International Wagner Society for ten years of service in presenting the music of Richard Wagner in the region.
+In 2022, he won the Best Actor award at the first season of Casablanca Film Factory Awards for his performance in the film The Maestro: A Symphony of Terror directed by Paul Spurrier.